schooltool-project/schooltool-book/source/features.rst

 * **Web server:** SchoolTool contains its own server for easy testing and simple deployments.
 For sites requiring a encrypted (SSL) connection, we recommend using Apache as a secure proxy.

 * **Virtual servers:** For schools in a predominantly Windows or other non-Ubuntu environment, we recommend running SchoolTool on a dedicated virtual server, running Ubuntu Server Edition.
 Regardless of the host operating system, running SchoolTool on its own virtual server isolated from other services is a good security precaution.

-* **Developer tools:** "devmode" provides object introspection and API documentation via the SchoolTool web interface.

 * **Consistent programming style:** For readibility and easier modification, SchoolTool conforms to the official PEP 8 Style Guide for Python Code.